MicrosoftDocs/fabric-docs/docs/real-time-analytics/jupyter-notebook.md

 ## Import the Jupyter notebook

-The rest of this workflow occurs in the **Data Engineering** section of the product, and uses a Jupyter notebook to query and visualize the data in your Kusto Database.
+The rest of this workflow occurs in the **Data Engineering** section of the product, and uses a Jupyter notebook to query and visualize the data in your KQL Database.

 1. Open the app switcher on the bottom of the navigation pane and select **Data Engineering**.